top of page

 Program dates: Vary by individual, but the program consists of a five-week commitment

-Program selectivity: Highly selective, only 24 participants accepted
+Program selectivity: Highly selective; only 24 participants accepted

-The program consists of a week-long seminar in Washington DC and a four-week internship at a museum or cultural institute at one of 18 locations around the country and Puerto Rico.
-You do not need to be Latino, Latina, or Latinx to apply and you do not need to speak Spanish!
-Meals and accommodations and round-trip travel for the DC portion of the trip are covered by the program, but students are responsible for all expenses during their internships, so it’s worth selecting an internship location close to home if possible.
+The Young Ambassadors Program (YAP) is a national preparatory and leadership program for high school students.
+The program consists of a week-long seminar in Washington, DC, and a four-week internship at a museum or cultural institute.
+Meals and accommodations and round-trip travel for the DC portion of the trip are covered by the program, but students are responsible for all expenses during their internships, so it’s worth selecting an internship location close to home.
+You will participate in community outreach events to promote childhood literacy.
+One of the benefits of this program is access to the YAP Alumni Network, which can connect you with career and leadership development opportunities.

 Subject areas: STEM